rpalloni/cdc-datalakehouse/README.md

 ### POSTGRES NOTEs:
-Storage engines represent data on disk and every WRITE is appended to log; this log can be exposed to other systems.
+Storage engines represent data on disk and every WRITE is appended to log; this log can be exposed to other systems. \
+The database pushes to its logs and the ingestion system reads the logs but doesn't interact with the database otherwise. **This adds little to no additional load to the source database** (FoDE p.44).

 WAL (Write-Ahead Log) config: \
 `wal_level=logical` enable replication needed by debezium connector for CDC.